Last Updated on April 16, 2021 by Helga Dosa

 Castello di Palo

 The castle of Palo is another of the castles in Lazio that you should see.
 It is situated in Ladispoli and it faces the sea.
-The castle was built for military purposes: it is a fortified building with a dominant, tall structure surrounded by a wood that covers several hectares of land.
-It is property of the family Odescalchi and it can only be visited outside.
-However, it can be booked upon contacting its owners for weddings, fashion shows and special events.
+The castle was built for military purposes: it is a fortified building with a dominant, tall structure surrounded by wood that covers several hectares of land.
+It is the property of the family Odescalchi and it can only be visited outside.
+However, it can be booked upon contacting its owners for weddings, fashion shows, and special events.

 Castello Odescalchi di Santa Marinella

 The castle of Odescalchi di Santa Marinella is situated in the town of Santa Marinella and it was built in the 15th century on the ruins of a fortified rock to protect against external attack.
-This castle is by the sea and it has a solid architecture structure with circular towers at the corners.
+This castle is by the sea and it has a solid architectural structure with circular towers at the corners.
 Another beautiful one of the castles in Lazio!

 The tower is particularly famous because its walls sheltered Conradin of Swabia while escaping from Charles of Anjou.
 It is in the southern part of Anzio, just next to the sea.
 It is a fortified tower with a square plant, situated next to an ancient Roman villa.